Stabilized material point methods for coupled large deformation and fluid flow in porous materials: Numerical examples

 \subsection{Terzaghi's 1D consolidation problem}

-Our first example is Terzaghi's 1D consolidation problem, which has been commonly used for the verification and assessment of stabilized mixed finite elements for poromechanics (\eg~\cite{White2008,Preisig2011,Yoon2018,Choo2019}).
+Our first example is Terzaghi's 1D consolidation problem, which has commonly been used for the verification and assessment of stabilized mixed finite elements for poromechanics (\eg~\cite{White2008,Preisig2011,Yoon2018,Choo2019}).
 The geometry and boundary conditions of this problem are depicted in Fig.~\ref{fig:terzaghi-setup}.
 Here, a uniformly distributed static load $w$ is applied on the top boundary of a saturated porous column of height $H$.
 The top boundary is drained while all other boundaries are impermeable.
 The two lateral boundaries are supported by rollers and the bottom boundary is fixed.
 Gravity is neglected in this problem.

 This problem permits an analytical solution in the limit of infinitesimal deformation.
-To express the analytical solution, we define dimensionless pressure, depth, and time, denoted by $P$, $Z$, and $T$, as
+To express the analytical solution, we define dimensionless pressure, depth, and time, denoted by $P$, $Z$, and $T$, respectively, as

 The analytical solution is given by